 Junior designers will eventually take over the reigns for their senior counterparts, so it’s vital that they learn and develop the key attributes that will make them good mentors one day.
 Find people with the qualities your company values: hire slowly – fire quickly.

 What Kind of Team Do You Want?

 Now that we’ve figured out who to hire, we need to establish what kind of team we want.
-Should our team of designers also know code?
+Should our team of designers also know the code?
 Eat and breath exceptional design, and only design?
 Or should we focus on a strictly UI design team?

 What I’ve seen, and what I’ve read, all seem to point to the same thing, diversity!
 Find folks who bring different strengths to the table and push one another to do amazing things.
-Though, I should say, there are some must have skills each designer needs:
+Though I should say, there are some must-have skills each designer needs:

 - Be a problem solver, and enjoy it

 - Possess a great sense of visual design

 - Able to take creative feedback without taking it personally (still a struggle for me)